-Flowing from the WP meeting on 18/5/2020, I raised concerns on the following proposed drafts, Item 2: For Review: the set of actions that is to be done under Due Diligence is too probing especially the item that stated: ...verifying sources of funding...
-ICANN or any of its constituents cannot exercise such powers when viewed against its Byelaws in S12.2(d)vii as the ALSs are SELF-SUPPORTING entities.
+Flowing from the WP meeting on 18/5/2020, I raised concerns on the following proposed drafts, Item 2: For Review: the set of actions that was to be done under Due Diligence is too probing especially the item that stated: ...verifying sources of funding...
+ICANN or any of its constituents cannot exercise such powers when viewed against its

+Byelaws in S12.2(d)vii as the ALSs are SELF-SUPPORTING entities.

-Item 3(a): We do not see the need for current RALO leadership to still constitute a 'Body' within a 'Body' known as "LARGER REGIONAL
+Item 3(a): We do not see the need for current RALO leadership to still constitute a 'Body within Body' known as "LARGER REGIONAL LEADERSHIP" made up of ex RALO leaders.
+Since these ex leaders would remain as members of their various ALSs or individual members of the RALOs, and could still made their contributions like any other member.

-LEADERSHIP" made up of ex RALO leaders.
-This like breeding a collection of 'Mafia-like -group' that pulls the strings behind the curtain like a puppet show in the RALO.
-Since these ex leaders would remain as members of their various ALSs or individual members of the RALOs, they could still made their contributions like any other ordinary members.
-Their roles ended with their tenures.
-It is practices like this that breeds the recycling of leaders and constrict offices for the other members in the community stifle the leadership growth of the 'next-generation-Generation Gap.
+It is practices like this that breeds the recycling of leaders and constrict offices for the other members in the community.